nabihsabeh12/nexus-llm-eval/README.md

 ---

 ## Notes

-- This is optimized for evaluating **Nexus AI Agent** with context-aware questions and expected answers.
+- This is optimized for evaluating Nexus AI Agent with context-aware questions and expected answers.
-- You can run tests manually via `test_agent.py` or use the UI.
+- You can run tests manually via `test_agent.py` or use the Streamlit UI.

 ---

 ## Contact

 Built by Nabih and the Nexus AI Engineering team
-For support or feedback, contact: [support.digitalnexus@digitalrealty.com](mailto:support.digitalnexus@digitalrealty.com)
-"""

-with open("/mnt/data/README.md", "w") as f:
-    f.write(readme_content)

-"/mnt/data/README.md"